-What jobs can you get with a Bachelor of Arts degree?
+What can you do with a Bachelor of Arts (BA) degree?

 How long is a BA program?

 It normally takes three or four years to complete a BA degree as a full-time student.
 Many universities also offer a part-time degree.
 How long it takes to complete a part-time degree depends on how many courses you take each term.

 What does Bachelor of Arts (Honours) mean?

 An honours degree, which normally takes four years to complete, requires more courses and a higher average than a general degree, which can be three or four years in length.
 At some universities, students "graduate with honours," meaning they graduate with an impressively high grade point average.

 What is the average tuition for a BA?